Flagsmith/flagsmith-js-client/examples/ab-testing/README.md

 ## Bullet Train A/B Testing
 <img src="./example.png"/>
 This repository contains an example of an a/b test.
+This is done by creating a feature and a percentage split segment then overriding the feature's value for users belonging to that segment.

 ## Installation
 None!
 Just open index.html in your preferred browser.